 - Identify common barriers to HIT and HIE implementation progress; and

 - Identify opportunities for collaboration amongst entities implementing and operating HIT and HIE.

 - Provide strategic input to HITOC and OHA regarding ongoing HIT and HIE strategy, policy, and implementation efforts

+The HCOP has no scheduled meetings and is on hiatus.
 Visit the HCOP web page for a list of members, meeting schedules and materials.

 Provider Directory Advisory Committee (PDAC)

 The Provider Directory Advisory Committee (PDAC) was established to gather stakeholder input and inform strategies for a successful implementation of the Provider Directory.
 PDAC met from 2017-2019.